5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - CPU:
 	- The `SSDT-PM.aml` inside the ACPI Folder is for an i7 3630QM.
 If you use a differnt CPU, disable it in the config and create your own using `ssdtPRGEN` in Post-Install.
 (See 'Fixing CPU Power Management' in 'Post-Install Section')
 - Wifi/Bluetooth:
     - Built-in Intel Wifi/Bluetooth cards don't work.
-But you can have a look at OpenIntelWireless Kext: https://github.com/OpenIntelWireless/itlwm
+But you can have a look at [OpenIntelWireless](OpenIntelWireless Kext: https://github.com/OpenIntelWireless/itlwm)
     - 3rd Party cards require `1vyrain` jailbreak to unlock the BIOS in order to disable WLAN Whitelist (unless the 3rd party card is whitelisted)
     - Broadcom cards require an additional kext for Bluetooth.
 Either `BrcmFirmwareData.kext` in "EFI > OC > Kexts" which will be injected through OpenCore or
       `BrcmFirmwareRepo.kext` which needs to be installed into S/L/E since it cannot be inject by bootloaders, but works a bit more efficient according to the documentation.